A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The main difference from some of the previous tutorials is the use of the \lmpcmd{Vashishta} pair style.
 The Vashishta potential implicitly models atomic bonds through energy terms dependent on interatomic distances and angles~\cite{vashishta1990interaction}.

 Let us create a box for two atom types, \lmpcmd{Si} of mass 28.0855\,g/mol and \lmpcmd{O} of mass 15.9994\,g/mol.
 Add the following lines to \flecmd{generate.lmp}:

-The \lmpcmd{create\_atoms} commands are used to place 240 Si atoms, and 480 atoms, respectively.
+In line with what is done in previous tutorials, the \lmpcmd{create\_atoms} commands are used to place 240 Si atoms and 480 O atoms, respectively, in the region previously defined.
 This corresponds to an initial density of approximately $2$\,g/cm$^3$, which is close to the expected final density of amorphous silica at 300\,K.

-Now, specify the pair coefficients by indicating that the first atom type is \lmpcmd{Si} and the second is \lmpcmd{O}:
+Now, specify the potential parameters by indicating that the first atom type is \lmpcmd{Si} and the second is \lmpcmd{O}:

 Ensure that the \href{\filepath tutorial6/SiO.1990.vashishta}{\dwlcmd{SiO.1990.vashishta}} file is located in the same directory as \flecmd{generate.lmp}.

 Next, add a \lmpcmd{dump image} command to \flecmd{generate.lmp} to follow the evolution of the system with time: